 Marcus came out with a great deal of food items.
 In the context of the predicament we found ourselves in, many of the chips were single packaged varietal kinds from Costco.
 The tray passers as well were tomato and mozarella on brioche, as well as smoked salmon done with a shallot and chive cheese on water crackers.
 As Marcus brought out more and more layers of the available options, Spencer began by suggesting that the recent lockdown had been miserable for them both.
 Marcus, as active as ever, could not abide staying home for too long, and the minute that they began he found himself taking hikes and spending time in the woodshed.

 “As you can see here,” Spencer gestured.

 Spencer meanwhile had found himself going on walks and surveying the empty streets, taking pictures and hoping to wave hello to passersby to young ladies in prams.
-To her, there was a strange combination: an added friendliness to the exchanges as well as an agoraphobia to closeness.
+To him, there was a strange combination: an added friendliness to the exchanges as well as an agoraphobia to closeness.
 It was the formality of exchange like he had read in turn-of-the-century novels.
 He had hoped that, for all this austerity, there was some sexiness underneath.

 Spencer gave a mischievous grin.
 “No sense in missing out on a chance to make love!”

 I commented that, in the midst of all this, it would be interesting to note just how much more sex or less sex was going on, suggesting that communal pain could prove to be a helpful aphrodisiac.